-LinkedIn is one of the largest global career platforms with 66.8 million active users in the United States and 810 million worldwide.
-While many people think of the social media channel as an outlet to network and share content with like-minded professionals in similar industries, it’s also a great tool for lead generation—both outbound and inbound.
+LinkedIn is one of the largest global professional platforms with 66.8 million active users in the United States and 810 million worldwide.
+While many people think of the social media channel as an outlet to network and share content with like-minded experts in similar industries, it’s also a great tool for lead generation—both outbound and inbound.

-LinkedIn lead generation is an inbound and outbound lead generation tactic that uses the professional social media platform to showcase your company and product and service offerings to potential buyers in your target market.
+LinkedIn lead generation is an inbound and outbound lead generation tactic that uses the social media platform to generate interest in your product or service offering from potential buyers within your target market.

 If you’re considering using LinkedIn for lead generation, here are some ways to get started: